Learner Engagement Analytics Dashboard (LEAD) - Overview [UW-Madison]

 - Please see the Official Data Definitions for the Learner Engagement Dashboard at the end of this document for more information on the data in the LEAD tool.

-There are five filters that you can apply to your LEAD visualizations:
+There are six filters that you can apply to your LEAD visualizations:

 - Select Date: Allows you to look at data within a specified date range.
 Make sure to open the calendar and select today's date in order to view the most recent data.
 (If you click on the start or end date, you will get a little calendar icon as seen in the screenshot below.
 The calendar icon makes it easier to select a date.)